Mediation helps you to end your family conflict respectfully, amicably and as cost effective as possible. The advantages over litigation are numerous:

 Born in Decatur, Illinois, Alan graduated from O’Fallon High School as an Illinois Presidential Scholar and served as Student Council President.
 After obtaining a Masters Degree, he went on to attend Washburn School of Law, where he received his Juris Doctor with Dean’s Honors.
 During his time there, he also served as an Associate Editor of the Law Review while working as a Legal Clerk for the Kansas Supreme Court.

-Fees are sliding scale and based upon your incomes: $150 to $250 an hour.
+To help clients afford mediation, fees are sliding scale and based upon your incomes: $150 to $350 an hour.